johnpeterman72/cursor_memory_riper_framework/start-phase-framework.md

 ### AI Recommendation Option
 - If user chooses "AI RECOMMEND":
+  - Consider initial project name analysis findings
   - Analyze requirements gathered in Step 1
   - Generate intelligent recommendations for:
     - Programming languages and frameworks
     - Database technologies
     - Architecture patterns
     - Project structure
-  - Present comprehensive recommendations to user
+  - Present comprehensive recommendations to user with clear rationale
+  - Include references to project name analysis where relevant
+  - Explain how recommendations align with initial assumptions
   - Ask for user confirmation: "Are these recommendations acceptable?
 Type 'ACCEPT RECOMMENDATIONS' to proceed to Step 4"
   - Upon acceptance, document decisions in the memory bank and PROCEED TO STEP 4